 Have everyone unplug from the outside world.
 No Facebook, no TV, just family.
 Put phones and other electronic devices in a basket away from the table to keep the emphasis on family.

-Let yours kids pick from a few dinner options that are easy to include everyone.
+Let your kids pick from a few dinner options that are easy to include everyone.
 When you’re ready to start cooking, give everyone a role in the kitchen to help out.

 Do you have a family full of picky eaters?
 Have a “build your own” family dinner!
-Choose a meal like tacos, pizza, or burgers.
-Then, let everyone pick out their own toppings.
+Cook a simple pasta shape, then let everyone pick out their own toppings.